SixTrack/SixDesk/boinc_software/monitor-boinc-server/README.md

    * `monitorBoincServer.sh`: parses the BOINC status page and updates daily plots (bash wrapper);
    * `monitorBoincServerDailyArchive.sh`: archives daily data and updated monthly plots;
    * `parseHTML.py`: parser of BOINC status page;
+   * `parseStudyStates.py`: parser of queries to BOINC prodution DB to save table of progress;
    * `plotData.gnu`: plots daily data;
+   * `queryStudies.sh`: queries the BOINC production DB to get an idea of the current status of studies;

 ## `general-activity/archive`
 This folder contains past data, archived by months.